hyperion-ml/hyperion/egs/sre19-av-a/v1/README.md

       - Centering is computed on a mix of SITW dev + SRE18 VAST Dev
       - Evals back-end on all datasets without using diarization (assuming one speaker per test file) with and without AS-Norm
       - AS-Norm cohort taken from SITW dev + SRE18 VAST Dev
+      - Calibrating is tested on SRE18 and SRE19

    - `run_041_eval_be_v1_with_diar.sh`
       - Same as previous step but using diarization